Prince07746/Renewable-Energy-Prediction/README.md

-Here's a detailed README for your GitHub repository with proper formatting for headings, code snippets, and other elements.
-You can customize it further as per your needs.

----

 # Renewable Energy Prediction

 This project aims to predict renewable energy values over time using a linear regression model.
 The dataset contains information on renewable energy contributions in various countries.